Denny09310/tailwind-variants-dotnet/README.md

 <p class="@_slots.GetDescription()">Description text</p>
 ```

-This is enabled by the **incremental source generator** (`TailwindVariants.SourceGenerator`), which automatically generates a accessors for each component that implements `ISlots`.
+This is enabled by the **incremental source generator** (`TailwindVariants.SourceGenerator`), which automatically generates accessors for each component that implements `ISlots`.

+---

+## How to Use in Blazor

+1. Reference `TailwindVariants.NET` in your Blazor project.
+3. Define your component's variants and slots using the provided API.
+4. Use the generated slot accessors in your Razor markup for type-safe Tailwind class management.

 ---